Explorers on the Moon: Background

 Hergé hoped for the story to be as realistic as possible, and sought to eschew fantastical elements.
 In his own words, it contained "no moonmen, no monsters, no incredible surprises".
 To ensure this realism, he collected a wide range of documents about rockets and space travel with which to conduct research.
 In this he was aided by Heuvelmans, who collected pictures of rockets and atomic research facilities for him.
 Hergé's research archive included an article from the American magazine Collier's which discussed how humanity could reach the Moon, as well as books by Pierre Rousseau and Auguste Piccard.
 A further work that he used was L'Astronautique (1950), a book on putative space travel by the physicist Alexander Ananoff, with whom Hergé began a correspondence in April 1950.
 He also visited the Ateliers de Constructions Electriques de Charleroi's Center for Atomic Research, striking up a subsequent correspondence with its director, Max Hoyaux.
 Hergé incorporated much of this technical information into the story, but juxtaposed it with moments of humour to make it more accessible to his young readership.

 According to literary critics Jean-Marc Lofficier and Randy Lofficier, possible fictional influences on Hergé's story include Jules Verne's 1870 novel Around the Moon and the 1950 American film Destination Moon.
 Hergé was certainly inspired by a number of photographic stills from the Destination Moon film which had been published.
 The computer system at the Sprodj space centre was visually based upon the UNIVAC I, the first computer to be created for non-military purposes.
-Hergé based his Moon rocket on the designs of the V-2 rocket which had been developed by German scientists during World War II.
+Hergé based his Moon rocket on the designs of the V-2 rocket which had been developed by Nazi scientists during World War II.
 The red-and-white checker pattern on Hergé's rocket was based upon an illustration of a V-2 which Hergé had come upon in Leslie Simon's 1947 book German Research in World War II.
 He commissioned the construction of a model rocket with detachable parts from his assistant Arthur Van Noeyen.
 He took the model to Paris where he showed it to Ananoff, asking him if it was a realistic representation of what a Moon rocket might look like.
 He and his assistants then used the model from which to accurately sketch when producing the comic.

 Hergé introduced into the story the character of Boris Jorgen, who had previously appeared as an antagonist in King Ottokar's Sceptre (1939).

 He added evidence for water on the Moon on the advice of Heuvelmans.